-This is a March 2018 Edition of the Bulletin of the United Nations in Malawi.
-It contains stories which highlight some of the work done by the UN System in Malawi, in collaboration with the Government of Malawi and other partners.
+This is an October 2018 Edition of the Bulletin of the United Nations in Malawi.
+It contains stories which highlight some of the work done by the UN System in Malawi, in collaboration with the Government of Malawi and other partners, during the month.

 This is the national development policy framework for Malawi, the Malawi Growth and Development Strategy (MGDS) III 2017-2022, launched by the Government of Malawi on 13th March 2018.
 The policy aims to build a productive, competitive and resilient Malawi.

 The United Nations Development Assistance Framework is a strategic, medium term results framework that describes the collective vision and response of the UN System to national development priorities and results.
 The new UNDAF will succeed the UNDAF which ran from 2012 to 2016 and was extended for two more years to cover 2017 and 2018.

 This is a report for the mid term review of the joint programme on girls' education which three UN agencies; WFP, UNICEF and UNFPA, implement in Mangochi, Dedza and Salima, with support from Norway.

 This is the report for final review of the joint programme on resilience which was implemented by four agencies; WFP, FAO, UNICEF and UNDP, in Phalombe district with financial support from Africa Solidarity Trust Fund.

 Key highlights in the report include:

 - Prices of maize grain levelled off in most markets in the second week of October, partly due to government maize distribution and the trickling in of irrigated (winter) maize grain on the local markets in lower shire and some surrounding areas.

 - At the current level, MK 128 per kilogram as of second week of October, grain prices are 32 percent above their levels in the corresponding period last year and almost the same level as the five-year average.